paritytech/polkadot/roadmap/implementors-guide/guide.md

 The statement distribution subsystem sends statements to peer nodes, detects double-voting, and tabulates when a sufficient portion of the validator set has unanimously judged a candidate.
 When judgment is not unanimous, it escalates the issue to misbehavior arbitration.

 Statement Distribution is the only subsystem which has any notion of peer nodes or of our own cryptographic keys.
 It is responsible for deciding when a quorum exists, and for detecting a variety of peer node misbehaviors for reporting to Misbehavior Arbitration.
-It's the main point of contact (via the Overseer) with peer nodes.
+Within the Validity module, it's the main point of contact (via the Overseer) with peer nodes.
 On receiving a signed statement from a peer seconding a candidate block, it sends the Candidate Receipt to the Candidate Backing subsystem to double-check the peer's judgment.

 Once a sufficient quorum has agreed that a candidate is valid, this subsystem notifies the Overseer, which in turn engages block production mechanisms to include the parablock.